nicolas377/events-bot/README.md

 ---

+The project ended after I left the GeoFS Events server and the bot was kicked from the server.
+See [here](https://events-bot.nrod06.repl.co/about) for more details.

+---

-I am extremely proud of how this project has gone so far, and I'm excited for its future.
-According to the Github API, I've written [over 39000 lines of code](https://api.github.com/repos/nicolas377/events-bot/languages) in 48 days.
+I'm extremely proud of how this project went.
+According to the Github API, I wrote [over 38000 lines of code](https://api.github.com/repos/nicolas377/events-bot/languages) in 67 days.